lulujordanna/data-structures/week07/README.md

 ## Solution
 ![New Data Structure](https://github.com/lulujordanna/data-structures/blob/master/week07/images/DS_AA.png)
-Since, Week04 the data structure has changed.
-Based on the information I want and was able to parse, I am moving forwards with a two table SQL database.
-The first table, locationGeo is similar to the structure from before, with a slight changed to the datatype for locationID.
+Since, [Week 04](https://github.com/lulujordanna/data-structures/tree/master/week04) the data structure has changed, based on the information I want to use and I was able to parse.
+I am moving forward with a two table SQL database.
+The first table, locationGeo is similar to the structure from before, with a change to the datatype for locationID.
 While the second table, schedule has changed a lot based on the data parsed and what datatypes they were available.
-Below I will break down the steps to populating this new structure, however all files with the update structure can be found in my [week04 folder](https://github.com/lulujordanna/data-structures/tree/master/week04).
+Below I will break down the steps to populating this new structure, however all files with the updated structure can be found in my [week04 folder](https://github.com/lulujordanna/data-structures/tree/master/week04).

 ### Parse additional information for the address
-Building upon the structure that we have worked with in the previous weeks, I wanted to add the address name to database.
+Building upon the format that we have worked with in the previous weeks, I wanted to add the address name to database.
 In order to do this I had to add an additional field to parse the addressName key.
 Once that data was scrapped I created a JSON file ([locationGeo10.JSON](https://github.com/lulujordanna/data-structures/blob/master/week07/data/locationGeo10.JSON)).

 ```javascript
 var zone = '10'